Up to main

 Analog Board catches fire! $20,000 damage

 This is an old-age failure in the high-volt supply.
-But the failure will eventually apply max 800VDC to your large analog board, frying and charring various ICs.
-Our big analog board appears to be too damaged, but I'll attempt repairs.
-(We found a couple eBay take-outs, the first didn't work (gouges across pcb traces,) the second one seems OK.)
+But the failure will eventually apply max 800VDC to your large analog board, frying and physically charring various ICs.
+Our big analog board appears to be too damaged for repair, but I'll attempt it anyway (nope, failed.)
+(We found a couple of these 97355-61030 on eBay, used take-out boards, the first didn't work (gouges across pcb traces,) the second one is installed and working.)

 MEASURE THE +-300V ON YOUR MASS SPEC ANALOG BOARD RIGHT NOW!
-If your system is old, the 300V may already have started creeping upwards.
+If your system is old, and has the K&M supply, the 300V may already have started creeping upwards.
 The LEDs, the "good voltage" window detector, goes dark at above 310V.
 When it hits about 400VDC, everything starts smoking.

-Our large analog board 97355-61030 has charred holes, several big op-amp ICs nearly burned in half!
-The culprit turns out to be the K&M supply, +-300 and +-150.
+Our large analog board 97055-61030 has charred holes, as well as several big op-amp ICs nearly burned in half!
+The culprit turns out to be the K&M supply, 97055-98001, +-300 and +-150.
 The -300 supply is putting out -455, while the +300 supply is putting out +550VDC.
 (Later measurements were much higher!
-The damage is worsening.
-The LEDs are dark only because the output is outside the window of +-310V!)
-The huge voltage has created charred paths on pcbs inside the HV supply.
-And in several places on the large analog card, carbon-paths now connecting these doubled supply potentials directly to the analog-switch readback circuit on the large analog card (which expects 0 - 10.0V, not 550v.)
-Everything on the big analog board, within the 300V/150V "analog switch" readback amp section, is destroyed.
-One big voltage-regulator chip is blown in half, pcb charred.
+The damage was worsening quickly.
+The LEDs are dark only because the output is outside the window of 300V, +-10V!)
+The huge voltage has created charred paths under the resistors on pcbs inside the HV supply.
+And, in several places on the ATQ large analog card, carbon-paths on the PCB are now connecting these 2X supply potentials directly to the IC analog-switch readback-circuit on the large analog card (which expects 0 - 10.0V, not the full 550v.)
+Everything was destroyed on the big analog board, if it was within the 300V/150V "analog switch" readback amp section.
+One big voltage-regulator chip is blown in half, its pcb charred.

-The cause inside K&M supply seems to be tiny, progressively charred PCB paths in some cases, dried-out electrolytics in others.
+The cause inside K&M supply in some cases seems to be tiny, progressively charred PCB paths, or dried-out electrolytics in others.
 Bad electrolytics remove the (floating) 13VDC supply from the op amps in +300 switcher and the -300 switcher sections.
 When the op amps' 13VDC supply degrades below about 8V, the op-amp output hits the rails, breaking the feedback-loop, and then the regulated 300V output starts increasing, not decreasing!
-Bad flaw, not designed for the supply-volts to decrease during old-age failures.
+Bad flaw, where it wasn't designed for the supply-volts to decrease during old-age failures.
 When fully failed (op-amp power supply gone, opto feedback gone,) the broken feedback loop now commands the 300VDC output to instead put out unregulated full 800VDC!!
 A bit of "UN-graceful degradation."
-UNDER CONST

 Here’s some of my old info.

 The supply is powered by 24VDC, with a tiny ten-amp picofuse.
-(I made a connector so I wouldn’t have to solder 24V cables.
-Digi-key WM3702 six-pin will fit, if you make a little notch in the plastic housing on the pcb.
+I made a cable-connector so I wouldn’t have to solder 24V wires to the PCB.
+Digi-key WM3702 six-pin connector will fit, if you make a little notch in the plastic housing on the pcb.

 Top row, left to right: